NCAR/climate-primer-water/doc/ch6_downscaling.rst

 Dynamical downscaling involves the combined use of both global and regional climate models (RCMs) to achieve higher spatial resolution and in some cases temporal resolution, over specific geographic areas.
-Traditionally, RCMs take outputs from GCMs as boundary conditions—assuming GCM data to be accurate at the edges of the RCM’s domain—and provide more detailed regional climate information.
+Traditionally, RCMs ingest outputs from GCMs as boundary conditions—assuming GCM data to be accurate at the edges of the RCM’s domain—and provide more detailed regional climate information.
 While RCMs can be applied to any location, their high-resolution design makes